Math and the Movies!

 strip Die Hard with a Vengeance (1995 – 20th Century Fox)

-Detective John McClane and Zeus battle against a villain playing a game of “Simon Says.”
-The heroes try to defuse a bomb by solving a puzzle.
+STORY: Detective John McClane (Bruce Willis) and Zeus (Samuel L. Jackson) battle against a villain playing a game of “Simon Says.”
+During a mad chase across the city solving riddles, our heroes find themselves in a park attempting to defuse a bomb.

 October Sky